Digital Policy Hub

 Digital Policy Hub Master's Fellow

 Daria Bielik is a master of public policy candidate through a partnership with the University of Toronto’s Munk School of Global Affairs & Public Policy and the Kyiv School of Economics.
 She is passionate about the intersection of AI and education, which she’s actively exploring through her work at the Ontario Ministry of Education.
-Her research as a fellow at the Digital Policy Hub will focus on the influence of large language models (LLMs) on student learning outcomes and academic performance in higher education settings, combining real-world exploration with rigorous academic inquiry.
+Her research as a fellow at the Digital Policy Hub focused on the influence of large language models (LLMs) on student learning outcomes and academic performance in higher education settings, combining real-world exploration with rigorous academic inquiry.

 • Ori Freiman - Headshot Mac